jannikjw/zukunftschreiben-platform/README.md

 A stretch goal is to allow people to directly donate on the page.

-This Project is being developed as part of the Web Development Elective at the Center for Digital Technology and Management (CDTM)
+This Project is being developed as part of the Web Development Elective at the Center for Digital Technology and Management (CDTM).